taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Machine Learning

-- Grokking Machine Learning (2021) by Luis G. Serrano
-- Machine Learning by Tom M. Mitchell
-- Machine Learning in Action by Peter Harrington
-- The Hundred-Page Machine Learning Book by Andriy Burkov
-- Pattern Recognition and Machine Learning by Christopher M. Bishop
+Machine Learning

-- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (3rd, 2022) by Aurélien Géron [4.5, 2722]
-- Machine Learning: A Probabilistic Perspective Kevin P. Murphy
-- Understanding Machine Learning: From Theory to Algorithms by Shai Shalev-Shwartz, Shai Ben-David
+- Pattern Recognition and Machine Learning (2006) by Christopher M. Bishop [4.32, 1885]
+- The Hundred-Page Machine Learning Book (2019) by Andriy Burkov [4.25, 1386]
+- Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications (2022) by Chip Huyen [4.5, 900]
-- Machine Learning For Absolute Beginners: A Plain English Introduction by Oliver Theobald
+- Machine Learning (1986) by Tom M. Mitchell [4.07, 853]
+- Python Machine Learning: Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow 2 (3rd, 2019) by Sebastian Raschka, Vahid Mirjalili [4.25, 753]
-- Introduction to Machine Learning with Python: A Guide for Data Scientists by Andreas C. Müller, Sarah Guido
+- Introduction to Machine Learning with Python: A Guide for Data Scientists (2016) by Andreas C. Müller, Sarah Guido [4.34, 587]
+- Machine Learning: A Probabilistic Perspective (2012) Kevin P. Murphy [4.34, 520]
-- The Hundred-Page Machine Learning Book by Andriy Burkov
+- Machine Learning For Absolute Beginners: A Plain English Introduction (2020) by Oliver Theobald [4.12, 458]
-- Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps by Valliappa Lakshmanan, Sara Robinson, Michael Munn
+- Machine Learning Design Patterns: Solutions to Common Challenges in Data Preparation, Model Building, and MLOps (2020) by Valliappa Lakshmanan, Sara Robinson, Michael Munn [4.2, 266]
-- Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications by Chip Huyen
 - 机器学习 by 周志华 (**西瓜书**)

+Some more

+- Machine Learning in Action (2011) by Peter Harrington [3.78, 240]
+- The StatQuest Illustrated Guide To Machine Learning (2022) by Josh Starmer [4.71, 192]
+- Machine Learning Engineering (2020) by Andriy Burkov [4.31, 140]
+- Understanding Machine Learning: From Theory to Algorithms (2014) by Shai Shalev-Shwartz, Shai Ben-David [4.21, 131]
+- Foundations of Machine Learning (2nd, 2018) by Mehryar Mohri, Afshin Rostamizadeh, Ameet Talwalkar [4.21, 94]
+- Machine Learning with PyTorch and Scikit-Learn: Develop machine learning and deep learning models with Python (2022) by Sebastian Raschka, Yuxi (Hayden) Liu, Vahid Mirjalili [4.41, 90]
+- Grokking Machine Learning (2021) by Luis G. Serrano [4.47, 64]
+- Python Machine Learning By Example: Unlock machine learning best practices with real-world use cases (4th, 2024) by Yuxi (Hayden) Liu
+- Hands-On Machine Learning with Scikit-Learn and PyTorch: Concepts, Tools, and Techniques to Build Intelligent Systems (2025) by Aurélien Géron

+Mathematics for Machine Learning

+- Mathematics of Machine Learning: Master linear algebra, calculus, and probability for machine learning (2025) by Tivadar Danka
+- Mathematics for Machine Learning (2020) by Marc Peter Deisenroth
 ### Deep Learning

 - Deep Learning (2016) by Aaron Courville, Ian Goodfellow, and Yoshua Bengio (**花书**) [4.43, 1903]
+- Deep Learning with Python (3rd, 2025) by Francois Chollet [4.57, 1273]
-- Make Your Own Neural Network by Tariq Rashid [4.35, 660]
+- Make Your Own Neural Network (2016) by Tariq Rashid [4.35, 660]
+- The Deep Learning Revolution (2018) by Terry Sejnowski [3.75, 491]
-- Neural Networks and Deep Learning by Michael Nielsen [4.56, 417]
+- Neural Networks and Deep Learning (2013) by Michael Nielsen [4.56, 417]
-- Deep Learning (The MIT Press Essential Knowledge series) by John D. Kelleher
+- Deep Learning (The MIT Press Essential Knowledge series) (2019) by John D. Kelleher [3.9, 443]
 - Grokking Deep Learning (2019) by Andrew W. Trask [4.23, 238]
-- Deep Learning with Python by Francois Chollet [4.57, 1273]
-- Deep Learning: A Practitioner's Approach by Adam Gibson and Josh Patterson [3.77, 110]
-- Fundamentals of Deep Learning: Designing Next-Generation Machine Intelligence Algorithms by Nicholas Locascio and Nikhil Buduma [3.86, 112]
-- The Deep Learning Revolution by Terry Sejnowski [3.75, 491]
-- Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD by Jeremy Howard and Sylvain Gugger [4.48, 211]
+- Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD (2020) by Jeremy Howard and Sylvain Gugger [4.48, 211]
-- Deep Learning with PyTorch: Build, train, and tune neural networks using Python tools by Eli Stevens, Luca Antiga [4.19, 135]
+- Deep Learning with PyTorch: Build, train, and tune neural networks using Python tools (2020) by Eli Stevens, Luca Antiga [4.19, 135]
+- Fundamentals of Deep Learning: Designing Next-Generation Machine Intelligence Algorithms (2nd, 2022) by Nicholas Locascio and Nikhil Buduma [3.86, 112]
+- Deep Learning Illustrated: A Visual, Interactive Guide to Artificial Intelligence (2019) by Jon Krohn, Grant Beyleveld, Aglaé Bassens [4.3, 107]

+Some more

+- Deep Learning: A Practitioner's Approach (2015) by Adam Gibson and Josh Patterson [3.77, 110]
+- Understanding Deep Learning (2023) by Simon J.D.
+Prince [4.6, 86]
+- Deep Learning: A Visual Approach (2021) by Andrew Glassner [4.9, 61]
+- Deep Learning for Vision Systems (2020) by Mohamed Elgendy [4.3, 48]
-- Deep Learning from Scratch: Building with Python from First Principles by Seth Weidman
+- Deep Learning from Scratch: Building with Python from First Principles (2019) by Seth Weidman [4.0, 45]
-- Deep Learning: A Visual Approach by Andrew Glassner
+- Deep Learning: Foundations and Concepts (2024th) by Christopher M. Bishop, Hugh Bishop [4.6, 40]
-- Deep Learning Cookbook: Practical Recipes to Get Started Quickly by Douwe Osinga [3.93, 29]
+- Deep Learning Cookbook: Practical Recipes to Get Started Quickly (2018) by Douwe Osinga [3.93, 29]
+- Practical Deep Learning: A Python-Based Introduction (2nd, 2025) by Ronald T. Kneusel
-- Dive into Deep Learning by Mu Li, Aston Zhang, Zachary Lipton, Alexander J. Smola [HTML](https://d2l.ai/) （中文版：动手学深度学习 by 李沐 [HTML](https://zh.d2l.ai/) ）
+- Dive into Deep Learning (2023) by Mu Li, Aston Zhang, Zachary Lipton, Alexander J. Smola [HTML](https://d2l.ai/) （中文版：动手学深度学习 by 李沐 [HTML](https://zh.d2l.ai/) ）

 Courses

 - [【2025版】李沐深度学习系列课程](https://www.bilibili.com/video/BV1daQAYuEYm/). 涵盖CNN、RNN、LSTM、GAN、DQN、transformer、自编码器和注意力机制等神经网络核心知识点

+Math for Deep Learning

+- Math and Architectures of Deep Learning (2024) by Krishnendu Chaudhury
+- Math for Deep Learning: What You Need to Know to Understand Neural Networks (2021) by Ronald T. Kneusel
+- Inside Deep Learning: Math, Algorithms, Models (2022) by Edward Raff

 ### Reinforcement Learning

-- Reinforcement Learning: An Introduction by Richard S. Sutton, Andrew G. Barto
+- Reinforcement Learning: An Introduction (2nd, 2018) by Richard S. Sutton, Andrew G. Barto [4.5, 795]
-- Deep Reinforcement Learning Hands-On: Apply modern RL methods, with deep Q-networks, value iteration, policy gradients, TRPO, AlphaGo Zero and more by Maxim Lapan
-- Algorithms for Reinforcement Learning by Csaba Szepesvari
+- Algorithms for Reinforcement Learning (2010) by Csaba Szepesvari
 - Hands-On Reinforcement Learning with Python: Master reinforcement and deep reinforcement learning using OpenAI Gym and TensorFlow by Sudharsan Ravichandiran
+- Reinforcement Learning: Industrial Applications of Intelligent Agents (2020) by Phil Winder Ph.D.
+- Applied Reinforcement Learning with Python: With OpenAI Gym, Tensorflow, and Keras (2019) by Taweh Beysolow II

 ### Deep Reinforcement Learning

 > Deep reinforcement learning is a subfield of machine learning that combines reinforcement learning and deep learning.

 - Grokking Deep Reinforcement Learning (2020) by Miguel Morales
+- Deep Reinforcement Learning Hands-On: Apply modern RL methods, with deep Q-networks, value iteration, policy gradients, TRPO, AlphaGo Zero and more (3rd, 2024) by Maxim Lapan
+- Deep Reinforcement Learning in Action (2020) by Brandon Brown, Alexander Zai
+- Deep Reinforcement Learning with Python: Master classic RL, deep RL, distributional RL, inverse RL, and more with OpenAI Gym and TensorFlow (2nd, 2020) by Sudharsan Ravichandiran
+- The Art of Reinforcement Learning: Fundamentals, Mathematics, and Implementations with Python (2023) by Michael Hu

 ### Robotics